 NAP are the same as in the construction of the Association Request.

+The AP shall construct Key RSC TLV (8.4.2.181.5 (Key RSC TLV)) and GTK Transfer

+TLV.
+The AP shall put these TLVs into FILS Secure Container (8.4.2.181 (FILS Secure Container element)) and include these with the construction of the Association Response frame.

 The 802.11 Association Response frame shall be protected as follows: